StigNygaard/xIFr/README.md

 Also, with Deep Search you can avoid overlayered logos and icons.
 By shift-clicking when selecting xIFr in browser's context-menu, you will force xIFr to look for images larger than a specified size (The size is configurable).

-Deep Search is supported in Firefox (63+).
 You can get a little introduction to xIFr's features, including what Deep Search does, at [www.rockland.dk/xIFr/start](https://www.rockland.dk/xIFr/start/).

 ### Dark Theme support